korotole/KNAPSACKer/README.md

 ### Run KNAPSACKer from the command line

-In order to run the project, `run.sh -e/-c/-d 0/1/2` or `v-run.sh -e/-c/-d 0/1/2` (valgrind-run, to trace memory behavoiur) script must be executed from the root directory of a project.
+In order to run the project, `run.sh -e/-c/-d 0/1/2 (-err)` or `v-run.sh -e/-c/-d 0/1/2` (valgrind-run, to trace memory behavoiur) script must be executed from the root directory of a project.

 ### Runtime description